Well, my week in New York is wrapping up. What began as an audible* I had to call from Puerto Rico turned out all right in the end.

 The last big thing, and the entire reason why I stayed in New York for a week, was the New York Times Travel Show.

 I had never attended a travel show before and the New York show is one of the biggest.
 It was also an opportunity to meet up with travel bloggers and writers that I don’t normally get to see.
 My This Week In Travel co-hosts Jen Leo and Chris Christensen were both there on Sunday.
-I also got to meet up with Andrew Evans of National Geographic, the above mentioned Kim Mance, Robert Reid of Lonely Planet, David Farley, and Nomadic Matt.
+I also got to meet up with Andrew Evans of National Geographic, the above mentioned Kim Mance, Robert Reid of Lonely Planet, and David Farley.
 There were also many other people I was able to meet for the first time that I previously only knew through Twitter, who are too numerous to mention.
 I want to give a shout out to all of them, especially the group I went to dinner with on Friday night.

 Professionally, it was a good move attending.
 I was able to meet with many people that I otherwise couldn’t meet because I’m traveling.
 This end of things has always been difficult for me and is one of the things I have set about to correct in 2011.